Spanish Intermediate One (FLS2230)

 - Further develop active and passive language skills, including comprehension skills in listening, productive skills in speaking, reading and writing.

-- Deepen your understanding and appreciation of the customs, culture and society of the regions/countries in which the languages are spoken and to develop student awareness of the general social and cultural background of the language.
+- Deepen your understanding and appreciation of the customs, culture and society of the regions/countries in which the languages are spoken and to develop your awareness of the general social and cultural background of the language.

 Teaching methods are based on interactive language development tasks, such as pair / group work and role playing, and include the study of short texts, oral development work and listening comprehension exercises.
 Learning activities are supported by various media, including audio, video / DVD, and, where appropriate, computer software.
 The module is taught as far as possible in the target language.

-Regular homework/assignments will be given to you to practise and consolidate what they have done in class and to prepare the following session, and regular feedback will be given to you accordingly.
+Regular homework/assignments will be given to allow you to practise and consolidate what you have done in class and to prepare the following session, and regular feedback will be given accordingly.